RiceD2KLab/HERC_Sp25/5_Dashboard_Development/README.md

 # 5 - Dashboard Development

 This directory contains files relating to developing a Shiny for Python dashboard.
+In the App folder, you will find all files necessary for the bundle that was used to create the DistrictMatch Shiny Application, which you can access here: https://kinderherc.shinyapps.io/districtmatch/.
+The data subdirectory houses all of the data files used by the dashboard.

-## Subdirectories
+## App Subdirectories

 1. **modules:** this houses the UI and server components of each navigation panel.
 2. **utils:** stores the functions necessary to generate plots and run the nearest neighbors model.
 See the directory README for more information on what is in each file.